-8.8 Accident data recorders (ADR):
+8.8 Accident data recorders (ADR) and high speed accident cameras :

-- 8.8.1 The recorder must be fitted and operated: - a) In accordance with the instructions of the FIA. - b) Symmetrically about the car centre line and with its top facing upwards. - c) With each of its 12 edges parallel to an axis of the car. - d) Less than 200mm above the reference plane. - e) In a position within the cockpit which is readily accessible at all times from within the cockpit without the need to remove plank or floor. - f) In order that the entire unit lies between 30% and 50% of the wheelbase of the car. - g) Via anti-vibration mountings giving a clearance of 5mm to all other objects. - h) With its connectors facing forwards. - i) In order that its status light is visible when the driver is seated normally. - j) In order that the download connector is easily accessible when the driver is seated normally and without the need to remove bodywork. - 8.8.2 The recorder must be connected to two external 500g accelerometers which are solidly bolted to the survival cell, on the car centre line, using four 4mm bolts.
+- 8.8.1 The recorder must be fitted and operated : - a) In accordance with the instructions of the FIA. - b) Symmetrically about the car centre line and with its top facing upwards. - c) With each of its 12 edges parallel to an axis of the car. - d) Less than 200mm above the reference plane. - e) In a position within the cockpit which is readily accessible at all times from within the cockpit without the need to remove plank or floor. - f) In order that the entire unit lies between 30% and 50% of the wheelbase of the car. - g) Via anti-vibration mountings giving a clearance of 5mm to all other objects. - h) With its connectors facing forwards. - i) In order that its status light is visible when the driver is seated normally. - j) In order that the download connector is easily accessible when the driver is seated normally and without the need to remove bodywork. - 8.8.2 The recorder must be connected to two external 500g accelerometers which are solidly bolted to the survival cell, on the car centre line, using four 4mm bolts.
 One must be as close to the nominal car centre of gravity as practical and the other as far forward as possible inside the survival cell.
-The forward accelerometer may be mounted to the underside of the top surface provided it is solidly bolted to a structural part of the survival cell. - 8.8.3 The recorder must be powered from a nominally 12V supply such that its internal battery can be recharged at all times when the car's electronic systems are powered and when the car systems are switched off, but a jump battery or umbilical is connected. - 8.8.4 An ADR and two accelerometers must be fitted to every car at all times during an Event and at all tests attended by more than one team.
+The forward accelerometer may be mounted to the underside of the top surface provided it is solidly bolted to a structural part of the survival cell.

+- 8.8.3 The recorder must be powered from a nominally 12V supply such that its internal battery can be recharged at all times when the car's electronic systems are powered and when the car systems are switched off, but a jump battery or umbilical is connected. - 8.8.4 An ADR and two accelerometers must be fitted to every car at all times during an Event and at all tests attended by more than one team. - 8.8.5 Details of the connections to the ADR may be found in the Appendix to the Technical Regulations. - 8.8.6 For the purpose of accident analysis, each car must be fitted with a high speed camera which has been manufactured by the FIA designated supplier to a specification determined by the FIA.
+This should be fitted to the car during each Event and all tests which are attended by more than one team, teams must use their best endeavours to ensure that it is in working order at all times.

-8.8.5 Details of the connections to the ADR may be found in the Appendix to the Technical Regulations.
+The camera must be fitted in accordance with the instructions of the FIA, details of which may be found in the Appendix to the Technical Regulations.

-8.9 Track signal information display:
+8.9 Track signal information display :